Marquesas Islands: Religion

 The American mission from Hawaii was no more successful.
 William Patterson Alexander (1805–1864), Benjamin Parker (1803–1877), and Richard Armstrong (1805–1860) arrived in the Marquesas in 1834 from Hawaii with their wives and a three-month-old baby.
 They returned the same year.
 In 1853, more missionaries led by James Kekela (1824–1904) arrived at Fatu Hiva with their wives from Hawaii, but were unable to remain there because of clashes with Catholic missionaries arriving on a French warship.

 Protestants went to Hiva Oa, and also had little success.
-There were few converts; tribal warfare and human sacrifice continued.
+There were few converts; tribal warfare, cannibalism and human sacrifice continued.
 Protestant missionaries gradually left Hiva Oa and returned to Hawaii, and only James Kekela remained.
 In 1899, he returned to Hawaii, dying in Honolulu on 29 November 1904.
 Hawaiian-born missionary James Bicknell translated the Gospel of John into the Marquesan language in 1857.

 From 1838 to 1839, the Catholic mission was able to establish itself, supported by the French order Pères et religieuses des Sacrés-Cœurs de Picpus (founded in 1800).
 The missionaries spread from Mangareva to Tahuata, Ua Pou, Fatu Hiva and Nuku Hiva.
 They suffered the same hostile tribal reception as the previous Protestants.
 However, with the support of the French authorities, they were able to sustain themselves in the long run, despite the obstacles.
 They even managed to baptize King Moana of Nuku Hiva who, however, would die of smallpox in 1863.

-The missionaries of all denominations in many ways worked to introduce Christian ideals and culture to eventually replace the traditional, tribal culture.
-Not only were the Christians disapproving of the long-enjoyed consumption of kava, the ancient and sacred tattoo artwork, and general dancing and traditional music, but they especially disapproved tribal fertility/virility rites and skull dissection.
+The missionaries in many ways worked to introduce Christian ideals and culture to eventually replace the traditional, tribal culture.
+Not only were the Christians disapproving of the long-enjoyed consumption of kava and the ancient and sacred tattoo artwork, but they especially disapproved tribal fertility/virility rites and skull dissection.
 However, they also tried – and finally succeeded – at putting an end to cannibalism, human sacrifice and constant tribal warfare.